Sokollu Mehmed Pasha: Third Vizier

 Impressed by Sokollu Mehmed's skills, the Sultan made him the Third Vizier in 1555 and he was given a place in the Imperial Council (Divan).
 His position as Governor-General of Rumelia was given to a Herzegovinian Janissary agha, Pertev Pasha, an old companion of Mehmed's from when they had both served under Iskender Çelebi.

 Almost immediately Sokollu Mehmed had to quell a rebellion around Salonica, led by Mustafa Bey, who pretended to be the Sultan's late son Mustafa.
 Sokollu Mehmed took 4,000 horsemen and 3,000 janissaries and quelled the rebellion.
 Mustafa Bey was hanged.

-Mehmed's brother, Topuzli-Makarije, became a monk of the Serb Chilandar Monastery on Mount Athos.
-Makarije Sokolović paid a visit to his brother's palace in Constantinople in 1557, where the two brothers discussed the possibility of re-establishing the autocephaly of the Serbian Orthodox Church.
-Later that same year, Sokollu Mehmed issued an edict (firman) declaring the restoration of the Serbian Patriarchate of Peć, with Makarije Sokolović as Serbian Patriarch Makarije I. The edict also guaranteed the rights and religious freedom of all inhabitants of the Ottoman Empire.
+Mehmed had a close relative Makarije Sokolović, who was a monk of the Serb Chilandar Monastery on Mount Athos.
+In 1557, while Mehmed was still the Third Vizier, the final re-establishment of the autocephaly of the Serbian Orthodox Church was achieved, through the restoration of the Serbian Patriarchate of Peć, with Mehmed's cousin Makarije Sokolović becoming new Serbian Patriarch as Makarije I, who was succeded in 1571 by another familly member Antonije Sokolović, as Patriarch Antonije I.

 When the former Grand Vizier Ahmet Pasha was deposed and hanged, he was replaced by Rüstem Pasha, who had numerous enemies.
 One of them was Lala Mustafa, who instigated the Sultan's third son, Bayezid, then Beylerbey of Karaman, to raise a rebellion against his brother and heir-apparent Selim.
 Sokollu Mehmed mustered an army and went to Konya, where he decisively defeated Bayezid's forces in May 1559.
 Bayezid fled to Persia.
 Sokollu Mehmed remained in Asia and spent the winter negotiating with the Persian Shah regarding Bayezid's extradition.
 After long negotiations, the Shah handed over Bayezid and his four sons, who were subsequently executed.